SuttonNet

 • 20,971,520 bytes = 20Mb

+The email client (software) at sender's and recipient's end has its own email size limits.
+Mail servers also have sending limits.
+Your email has to meet everyone's specs.
 Email systems are not designed to transfer large volumes of data.
-Sending a huge number of large emails could take a whole system down.
+Sending a lot of sizeable emails could take a whole system down.

-If you work with a big database of email addresses, eg to send marketing emails, your recipients are likely to use a broad range of good, bad & ugly email services.
-Don't risk undelivered messages & annoyed customers, by bombarding everyone with big emails.
+Your email contacts use a range of good, bad & ugly email services.
+Don't risk undelivered messages & annoyed customers by bombarding everyone with unnecessarily big emails.

 • As a general rule: 10 Mb is a safe maximum for most email services.